It's hallelujah for Northland rugby fans as their team defied all odds to reach the final of the Mitre 10 Championship after beating Otago tonight.

 A strong defensive effort, coupled with smart attacking moves, gave the visitors a deserved 32-19 victory at Forsyth Barr Stadium in Dunedin.

-The game lived up to its hype as both sides produced flashes of brilliance for large parts of the match but it was Northland that raced to a commanding 10-0 lead inside the first quarter.
+Both sides produced flashes of brilliance but it was Northland that raced to a commanding 10-0 lead inside the first quarter.

-Winger Jone Macilai backed himself on the left flank after swatting away Michael Collins before stepping on the inside and headed to the tryline.
+Winger Jone Macilai backed himself on the left flank after swatting away Michael Collins before stepping on the inside and heading to the tryline.